 Associate Research Fellow

 Sylvie Cornot-Gandolphe is a consultant in energy, focussing on international issues.
-Since 2012, she has collaborated with the Energy Centre of the French Institute of International Relations (IFRI) as a research associate, with CyclOpe, the reference publication on commodities, and with CEDIGAZ, the international centre of information on natural gas of IFPEN.
+Since 2012, she has collaborated with the Center for Energy & Climate of the French Institute of International Relations (Ifri) as a research associate, with CyclOpe, the reference publication on commodities, and with CEDIGAZ, the international centre of information on natural gas of IFPEN.
 She is lecturer at Paris-Dauphine and IFP-Training.

 Sylvie has a deep understanding of global gas and coal markets, gained during her career, first as General Secretary of CEDIGAZ, IFPEN, then Project Manager, Gas Centre, Economic Commission for Europe of the United Nations in Geneva, then Principal Administrator, Gas Expert, International Energy Agency and then Deputy Director of Business Development and Advisor to the Chairman on energy issues, ATIC SERVICES.

 She is the author of several reference publications on coal and gas markets.
 Her latest publications include a report on Global coal trade (IFRI, January 2013) and a study on Underground gas storage in the world (CEDIGAZ, June 2013).
 She is co-author of the Alexandre Rojey’s new publication on Natural gas (Editions Technip, 2013).

 Sylvie is a graduate of École Nationale Supérieure du Pétrole et des Moteurs (ENSPM).

 The major transformations that are occurring on the Chinese gas market have profound repercussions on the global gas and LNG markets, especially on trade, investment and prices.
 In just two years, China has become the world’s first gas importer and is on track to become the largest importer of...